pism/pism/doc/sphinx/manual/practical-usage/diagnostic-viewers.rst

 ---------------------------

 Basic graphical views of the changing state of a PISM ice model are available at the command line by using options listed in :numref:`tab-diag-viewers`.
-All the quantities listed in tables |diagnostics| are available.
+All the quantities listed in :ref:`sec-extra_vars` are available.
 Additionally, a couple of diagnostic quantities are *only* available as run-time viewers; these are shown in table :numref:`tab-special-diag-viewers`.

 .. list-table:: Options controlling run-time diagnostic viewers